Explore kids fort ideas that are fun, educational, and teaches mindfulness

 One amazing thing I learned recently about pretend play is that it actually helps develop executive functioning.

-Executive functioning isn’t exactly part of our daily vocabulary, so if you don’t really know what it is don’t worry: I didn’t neither.
+Executive function isn’t exactly part of our daily vocabulary, so if you don’t really know what it is don’t worry: I didn’t neither.

-Executive functioning is really the management system of the brain which helps us to set goals, pay attention, prioritize, and more.
+Executive function is the management system of the brain which helps us to set goals, pay attention, prioritize, and more.

 Children who struggle with it usually struggle in school so executive function is something that’s really important develop.